ShamariFeaster/Templar/README.md

 This will execute the entire framework so you can open your browser dev console and see debug out put and/or set breakpoints

+**To build project into a compressed single file**

+Put project in root of a local server
+Start server
+Navigate to <you server url and port>/Templar/lib/structureJS/pmi/structure-pm.html

+use Templar\lib\structureJS\pmi\default-project-settings.js to fill in the form at top of page click "Save Project"
+Notice drop down next to "Load project" now shows "templar" Click "Go" next to load project drop down
+Click checkbox next to "Download Output:"
+Click "Export Compressed Project"

+**Uglify 3 Settings**

+Located at Templar/lib/structureJS/Modules/options.js